Why Tree-Style Branching Matters for Thought Advantage Estimation in GRPO: Full Analysis of Shared-Context Advantage Variance

-\subsubsection{Diagonality Analysis of Matrices}
+\subsection{Diagonality Analysis of Matrices}

-To examine whether the assumption of independence across thoughts (i.e., a diagonal covariance matrix) holds in practice, we conducted numerical simulations and empirically estimated the covariance structure of $\overrightarrow{V}(th)=(V_1,\dots,V_K)$.
+For the GRPO-MA instantiation, although the diagonal covariance in the derivation follows from the idealized sampling design, we empirically examine residual implementation-level correlations among thought-level shared-context value estimates.
+We conducted numerical simulations and empirically estimated the covariance structure of $\overrightarrow{V}(s)=(V_1,\dots,V_K)$, where each $s_i$ is a thought prefix.
 Specifically, we generated $N$ independent replications of the full $K$-dimensional estimator vector, denoted $V^{(n)}$ for $n=1,\dots,N$, and computed the empirical covariance matrix:

 We then assessed the degree of diagonal dominance using Row-wise strict diagonal dominance and Frobenius-norm based diagonal energy ratio.

 \paragraph{Row-wise strict diagonal dominance.} For each row $i$, the covariance matrix is said to be strictly diagonally dominant if